SmarterApp/ARI/index.md

 #ARI Introduction

-ARI is an experimental format for storing and transmitting pre-rendered assessment items while preserving the ability to apply accessibility features.
-A Proof of Concept is underway to validate whether the concept is viable and worth pursuing.
-Distributing pre-rendered assessment items in a test package has potential to facilitate innovation in assessment item types, increase fidelity of assessment delivery, and reduce the cost and complexity of compatible assessment delivery systems.
+ARI is an experimental format for storing and transmitting pre-rendered assessment items with optional accessibility features.
+Distributing pre-rendered assessment items in a test package can facilitate innovation in assessment item types, increase fidelity of assessment delivery, and reduce the cost and complexity of compatible assessment delivery systems.

-**Phase 1 of the Proof of Concept is complete and the code is available at [http://www.github.com/SmarterApp/ARI_POC](http://www.github.com/SmarterApp/ARI_POC)**.
+A [Proof of Concept](http://www.github.com/SmarterApp/ARI_POC) is underway to prove whether ARI would be a valuable addition to the Smarter Balanced assessment platform.

 ## The Problem

+Innovation in assessment is a core value at Smarter Balanced but the existing framework makes field testing experimental item types or deploying new item types complicated and expensive.

 Smarter Balanced has approved a [dual-format strategy](http://www.smarterapp.org/spec/2013/11/25/specs-AssessmentItemFormatBrief.html) for the encoding of assessment items.
-It's a pragmatic strategy.
-The existing Smarter Balanced Assessment Item Format (SBAIF) supports all of the item types and accessibility features required by Smarter Balanced assessments.
+It's a pragmatic strategy; the existing Smarter Balanced Assessment Item Format (SBAIF) supports all of the item types and accessibility features required by Smarter Balanced assessments.
 Compatibility with IMS APIP facilitates the exchange of assessment items between systems.

-However, this strategy greatly increases the cost of developing new assessment item types.
-In order to deploy a new interaction type, Smarter Balanced would have to define how the new type will be encoded in both Smarter Balanced and APIP formats; the specification changes have to be reviewed and approved; the open source assessment delivery system would have to be updated to support the new type; and all of the assessment delivery vendors who serve the Smarter Balanced states would have to include the new enhancement.
+However, in order to deploy a new interaction type, Smarter Balanced would have to define how the new type will be encoded in both Smarter Balanced and APIP formats; the specification changes would have to be reviewed and approved; the open source assessment delivery system would have to be updated to support the new type; and all of the assessment delivery vendors who serve the Smarter Balanced states would have to include the new enhancement.

-All of this effort requires a great deal of confidence that the new interaction type is effective and worthwhile.
-It becomes prohibitively complicated to field-test an experimental interaction type.
+All of this effort requires a great deal of confidence that a new interaction type is effective and worthwhile.
+But it's difficult to gain confidence in a new interaction type without testing it at scale in the field.
+The existing Smarter Balanced technology framework is doesn't facilitate the innovation we seek.

 ## Pre-Rendering Assessment Items